 Especially because we had been shopping for patio furniture 🙂

 ***This post contains affiliate or referral links.
 It is a way for this site to earn advertising fees by advertising or linking to certain products and/or services.
 Please read my full disclosure here ***

 What kind of paint to use on outdoor furniture?

-- To paint outdoor wood furniture, I highly recommend starting with a stain blocking primer, followed by 3 coats of latex outdoor primer and multiple coats of exterior latex paint.
+- I highly recommend starting with a stain-blocking primer to paint outdoor wood furniture, followed by 3 coats of latex outdoor primer and multiple coats of exterior latex paint.

-- This technique will cork for metal furniture as well.
+- This technique will work for outdoor metal furniture as well.
 But in that case, your first coat of primer needs to be rust-inhibiting.
 Spray paints are a great option for painting outdoor metal furniture.

 - However, for plastic furniture, you will need paint specifically designed to stick to plastic.

 - Power Washer or a hose with a pressure attachment